You are here

 Students in the certificate program take classes and participate in professional activities and events with MassArt undergraduates.

-Students who complete the Industrial Design Certificate Program are expected to be able to demonstrate the following learning outcomes for successful entry into professional design practice.
+Students who complete the Industrial Design Certificate Program are expected to be able to demonstrate the following learning outcomes, necessary for successful entry into professional design practice.

 - Ability to design products and systems, including but not limited to a foundational understanding of how products and systems are made; what makes them valuable; how they are developed, realized, and distributed; and how they are related to environmental and societal issues and responsible design